Table of Contents

 Understanding Signs And Symptoms Of High Blood Sugar

-Before we explore the signs and symptoms, it's essential to understand what constitutes high blood sugar.
-For an individual without diabetes, a fasting blood glucose level (taken after not eating for at least eight hours) is typically under 100 milligrams per deciliter (mg/dL).
-A reading between 100 and 125 mg/dL is generally considered prediabetes, a warning sign that you are at increased risk of developing type 2 diabetes.
-A fasting blood sugar of 126 mg/dL or higher on two separate occasions usually leads to a diagnosis of type 2 diabetes.
+Before we explore the signs and symptoms of high blood sugar, it's essential to understand what constitutes high blood sugar.
+For someone without diabetes, a fasting blood glucose level (after at least eight hours without eating) is typically under 100 milligrams per deciliter (mg/dL).
+A reading between 100 and 125 mg/dL is generally considered prediabetes, signaling an increased risk of developing type 2 diabetes.
+A fasting blood sugar of 126 mg/dL or higher on two separate occasions usually results in a type 2 diabetes diagnosis.

 For individuals with diabetes, the target blood sugar range can vary depending on age, overall health, and other factors.
 However, a common target is to keep blood sugar levels before meals between 80 and 130 mg/dL and less than 180 mg/dL two hours after the start of a meal.
 Hyperglycemia in a person with diabetes is often considered a blood glucose level greater than 180 mg/dL one to two hours after eating.
 It's crucial to work with a healthcare provider to determine your personal target range.